Masala Herb

 Helene Dsouza

-Super easy weeknight curry dinner made from scratch within 20 minutes with curry powder.
-Nut-free, Gluten-free & Vegetarian nutritious meal, lightly spiced and not too hot.
+Super easy vegetarian weeknight curry dinner made from scratch with curry powder.
+Nut-free, gluten-free, and mildly spiced, not heat intensive.
+Perfect for beginner Indian food home cooks.

 2 servings